Northwest Area

 Check the Oregon Forest Industries Council website for timber company contact information and changing access conditions.
 The North Alsea-Stott Mountain Travel Management Area(West TMA, East TMA) remains open to the public.
 Weyerhaeuser land enrolled in the TMA is open to public access until IFPL 4.
 Be sure to abide by all TMA rules and "No Motor Vehicle" restrictions on specified roads.
 Last updated 11/20/24.

-Elk: Many coastal controlled elk hunts continue this week.
+Elk: Many coastal controlled elk hunts continue into January.
 Elk numbers (and bull ratios) are good across most north coast management units, particularly as you near the coast.
 Elk are typically active in openings only for the very first portion of the morning after daylight and will usually move quickly into cover afterwards and bed down for the bulk of the day.
 They may emerge again just before dusk to begin feeding for the evening.

 Please, get any harvested elk or deer tested for Chronic Wasting Disease (CWD).
 ODFW is still trying to collect CWD samples.
 Contact your local ODFW office to get your animal sampled!
 Remember, hunters are now required to stop at ODFW check stations when transporting a deer or elk carcass.